New Zealand Police

 The New Zealand Police (Ngā Pirihimana o Aotearoa) is the national police service and principal law enforcement agency of New Zealand, responsible for preventing crime, enhancing public safety, bringing offenders to justice, and maintaining public order.
-With about 13,000 personnel, it is the largest law enforcement agency in New Zealand and, with few exceptions, has primary jurisdiction over the majority of New Zealand criminal law.
+With over 15,000 personnel, it is the largest law enforcement agency in New Zealand and, with few exceptions, has primary jurisdiction over the majority of New Zealand criminal law.
 The New Zealand Police also has responsibility for traffic and commercial vehicle enforcement as well as other key responsibilities including protection of dignitaries, firearms licensing, and matters of national security.

 Policing in New Zealand was introduced in 1840, modelled on similar constabularies that existed in Britain at that time.
 The constabulary was initially part police and part militia.
-By the end of the 19th century policing by consent was the goal.
-The New Zealand Police has generally enjoyed a reputation for mild policing, but there have been cases when the use of force was criticised, such as during the 1981 Springbok tour.
+By the end of the 19th century policing by consent was the goal and since the change the New Zealand Police has generally enjoyed a reputation for mild policing, but there have been cases when the use of force was criticised, such as during the 1981 South Africa rugby union tour of New Zealand and the United States.
+New Zealand is one of only 19 countries with a 'generally unarmed' police service.
+While New Zealand Police officers do not routinely carry firearms, they do have access to firearms in their vehicles.

-The current Minister of Police is Megan Woods.
-While the New Zealand Police is a government department with a minister responsible for it, the Commissioner and sworn members swear allegiance directly to the Sovereign and, by convention, have constabulary independence from the government of the day.
+The current minister of police is Mark Mitchell.
+While the New Zealand Police is a government department with a minister responsible for it, the commissioner and sworn members swear allegiance directly to the sovereign and, by convention, have constabulary independence from the government of the day.

-The New Zealand Police is perceived to have a minimal level of institutional corruption.
+The New Zealand Police is perceived to have a minimal level of institutional corruption, though it has been involved in a variety of controversies over its long history.

 Origins and history

+Prior to British colonisation, law in New Zealand was based on tikanga Māori and enforced by local iwi leaders through formal assemblies called rūnanga, with enforcement action carried out by selected warriors or expert practitioners called tohunga.

+Colonial Police: 1840

-Policing in New Zealand started in 1840 with the arrival of six constables accompanying Lt.
-Governor Hobson's official landing party to form the colony of New Zealand.
-Early policing arrangements were along similar lines to the UK and British colonial police forces, in particular the Royal Irish Constabulary and the New South Wales Police Force.
-Many of its first officers had seen prior service in either Ireland or Australia.
-The early force was initially part police and part militia.
+The first formal policing service in New Zealand started in 1840 with the arrival of six constables of the New South Wales mounted police accompanying Lieutenant Governor William Hobson's official landing party to form the colony of New Zealand.
+Governor Hobson empowered Police Magistrates to appoint constables to enforce British laws within the early settlements.

+The early 1800s saw increased scrutiny of policing practices throughout the British Empire, inspired in particular by the Metropolitan Police Act 1829 which had introduced policing by consent.
+Despite these reforms, policing in colonial New Zealand continued to operate by force, especially towards Māori people.
+Supplemented by a small number of British soldiers, the Colonial Police played a significant role in extending British control beyond the first settlements.